orujsharifli/orujsharifli/README.md

-- 👋 I, Oruj Sharifli, am someone who likes his work towards Front-end programming field, is responsible and keeps the deadline for project submission.
-- 👀 I finished the "IT BRAINS Academy" programming course with a gold diploma.
-- 🌱 The codes I write follow extremely clean code standards and are suitable for any device.
-- 💞️ I also had an internship at "Proton LLC" and participated as a developer in "PASHA Life Challenge".
-- 📫 Having worked on many real projects, I have organized projects for some companies and personal use.
-- 💼 Currently, I work as a mentor in the "Software Village" course.

 <!---
 orujsharifli/orujsharifli is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.